sparkfun/SparkFun_Serial_Controlled_Motor_Driver_Arduino_Library/README.md

 Products that use this Library
 ---------------------------------

-* [ROB-13911](https://www.sparkfun.com/products/13911)- Basic part and short description here
+* [ROB-13911](https://www.sparkfun.com/products/13911)- A serial controlled bridgable driver for small DC motors.

 Version History
 ---------------